Prosecutors at Kim Potter trial document her Taser training

 Associated Press

-Kim Potter, who resigned two days after she shot Wright, should have been familiar with the policies even as they evolved during her 26-year career, Brooklyn Center Police Commander Garett Flesland testified.
-Potter repeatedly signed documents acknowledging the policies, he said.
+Kim Potter, who resigned two days after she shot Wright, was trained on policies as they evolved during her 26-year career and repeatedly signed documents acknowledging the policies, Brooklyn Center Police Commander Garett Flesland testified.

 Potter, 49, is charged with manslaughter in Wright’s death on April 11 after he was pulled over for having expired license plate tags and an air freshener dangling from his rear-view mirror.
 Video captured the moments when Wright pulled away from officers who were trying to arrest him on an outstanding warrant, with Potter shouting “I’ll tase you!” and then shooting Wright with her handgun.